acstud/lab2/README.md

 We will run the following test for all images that are supplied:

 `imgproc-benchmark -a <image.png>`

-However, be aware that we will only copy the [src/students](src/students) back into our own baseline project.
-So anything you change outside that file will no work for us.
-Sorry!

 ## How do I use `nvprof` to profile my application?